 Section 16(a) of the Exchange Act requires the Company's directors, executive officers and any person beneficially owning more than 10% of the Company's common stock to file reports of ownership and any changes in ownership with the SEC.
-During 2016, Mark Blinn, Keith Gillespie, Kim Jackson, Carey O'Connor, Karyn Ovelmen, Thomas Pajonas, Dave Stephens and Kirk Wilson each amended a Form 4 to correctly reflect a grant of restricted stock units as opposed to restricted stock, and Thomas Pajonas and Dave Stephens each amended a Form 4 to correctly reflect the forfeiture of restricted stock units as opposed to restricted stock.
-Based solely on the Company's review of reports furnished to the Company and representations provided to the Company by persons required to file reports under Section 16 of the Exchange Act, other than the filings described in the preceding sentence, the Company's directors, executive officers and greater than ten-percent beneficial owners properly and timely complied with their Section 16(a) filing requirements during the fiscal year ended December 31, 2016.
+Based solely on the Company's review of reports furnished to the Company and representations provided to the Company by persons required to file reports under Section 16 of the Exchange Act, the Company's directors, executive officers and greater than ten-percent beneficial owners properly and timely complied with their Section 16(a) filing requirements during the fiscal year ended December 31, 2017, except for a Form 4 that was filed late by Kim L. Jackson regarding the vesting of contingent performance shares due to an administrative error.